R.W. Doerge

 Statistical Bioinformatics brings together many scientific disciplines to

-to ask, answer, and disseminate biologically interesting information in the quest to
+ask, answer, and disseminate biologically interesting information in the quest to

 research program encompasses four broad areas as applied to both diploids and polyploids: the development of statistical methodology